Role of the Planning Board

 - Serving as Site Plan Review Authority.

 - Is always the "party of interest" in administrative appeals, special permit applications, and variance petitions within the municipality and in adjacent cities and towns.

 - Under Mass.
 Gen. L. ch.
 40, 15C, the Scenic Roads Act, the Planning Board is enabled to recommend roads for municipal consideration, and empowers the planning board to oversee specified activities.

-The Planning Board typically meets on the 2nd and 4th Thursday evening of each month unless otherwise posted.
+The Planning Board typically meets the second and fourth Thursday of the month, unless posted otherwise.

 - Jim Davis (2026)

 - Sean Fahy, Member (2025)

 - Cheryl Tougias, Secretary (2026)